coop152/obsidian-vaults/System Architecture (25212)/Part 2/Beyond Multicore - Future Machines.md

 	- e.g. You are forced to execute control operations (`if`/`else`) on every core
 - Programming a GPU differs significantly from the standard sequential models used in CPUs
 	- Cuda, OpenCL, and others
-- Due to these limitations, certain workloads simply cannot be ported to a GPU (at least, not without destroying the efficiency)
+- Due to these limitations, certain workloads simply cannot be ported to a GPU (at least, not without destroying the efficiency and defeating the point of using the GPU)